Celebrating Sustainable Business Practices This Earth Day

 Natural light is heavily incorporated in the buildings, which cuts down on energy usage.
 Many areas are outfitted with floor-to-ceiling windows.
 The glass walls and windows are made with low-emissivity (“low-e”) glass, which better insulates the building by keeping the cool air inside.

-The new parking garage has several electric car charging stations to accommodate employees with environmentally friendly vehicles and Arthrex bicycles will be available to help employees navigate the campus with ease.
+The new parking garage has several electric car charging stations to accommodate employees with environmentally friendly vehicles and Arthrex bicycles are available to help employees navigate the campus with ease.